 NOTE 3: In the present subclause the terms DNN and APN are referring to the same parameter.

-The DNN and the S-NSSAI of the [PLMN, DNN, S-NSSAI] combination associated with the back-off timer is the DNN and the S-NSSAI provided by the UE when the PDU session is established.
+If the back-off timer was provided during the PDU session establishment procedure, the UE behaves as follows: the DNN and the S-NSSAI of the [PLMN, DNN, S-NSSAI] combination associated with the back-off timer is the DNN and the S-NSSAI provided by the UE when the PDU session is established.
 If no DNN or no S-NSSAI was provided to the network during the PDU session establishment, then the back-off timer is associated with the [PLMN, DNN, no S-NSSAI], [PLMN, no DNN, S-NSSAI], or [PLMN, no DNN, no S-NSSAI] combination, dependent on which parameters were provided.
+For this purpose, the UE shall memorize the DNN and the S-NSSAI provided to the network during the PDU session establishment.

+If the back-off timer was provided during the PDU session modification procedure, the UE behaves as follows: the DNN associated with the back-off timer is the DNN, including no DNN, provided by the UE when the PDU session is established.
+If an S-NSSAI was provided by the UE during the PDU session establishment, then the S-NSSAI associated with the back-off timer is the S-NSSAI of the PDU session.
+If no S-NSSAI was provided by the UE during the PDU session establishment, then the back-off timer is associated with no S-NSSAI.
 For this purpose, the UE shall memorize the DNN and the S-NSSAI provided to the network during the PDU session establishment.

 The back-off timer associated with the [PLMN, no DNN, no S-NSSAI] combination will never be started due to any 5GSM procedure related to an emergency PDU session.
 If the back-off timer associated with the [PLMN, no DNN, no S-NSSAI] combination is running, it does not affect the ability of the UE to request an emergency PDU session.

 The network may additionally indicate in the re-attempt indicator that a command to back-off is applicable not only for the PLMN in which the UE received the 5GS session management reject message, but for each PLMN included in the equivalent PLMN list at the time when the 5GS session management reject message was received.